Frequently asked questions

-Students can add a course during the add/drop period via WebAdvisor or, if necessary, by obtaining signed permission from the instructor via the official add/drop form.
+In most cases, students can add a course during the add/drop period via WebAdvisor.
+In some cases you will need to obtain signed permission from the instructor via the official add/drop form.
 You must submit this form to the registrar.

 You may drop a course during the add/drop period via Workday.
 Never drop courses you’ve been enrolled into by your major department.
 If your department registered you for a specific course in your major, they can also drop you from the course.

-Since double majoring is not an official option at RISD, student requests to double major are evaluated on a case-by-case basis.
+Double majoring is not an official option at RISD, so student requests to do so are evaluated on a case-by-case basis.
 If you want to elect a double major—or a “primary” and “secondary” major—you need to work with both department heads to get written permission for a feasible degree plan.